 To learn more about monitoring the performance of your site’s plugins, visit the plugin site below:

-(Memory Load And DB Size Usage Plugin For WordPress)
+Monitor Memory Load And Database Size Usage

 If you’ve got limited PHP memory available, or a limited database quote on your server, and you need to keep track of how much you’ve got left, then you can monitor your memory load and database size usage with plugins.